Companies will hire temporary workers in uncertain economic times. There are substantial costs in bringing on a worker on a full-time basis.

-Companies will need to pay more in worker benefits, so it is more expensive to hiring a permanent worker.
-In fact, temporary workers may earn approximately 40% less than permanent workers.
+Companies will need to pay more in worker benefits, so it is more expensive to hire a permanent worker.
+Temporary workers may earn approximately 40% less than permanent workers.

 Why a Host Company Hires a Temp Worker

 Temporary workers can do construction and other heavy work at a job site.
 They could also do light-duty work in an office.
-Either way, they are at risk of a workplace injury, even if it means that have contracted COVID-19 on the job.
+Either way, they are at risk of a workplace injury, even if it means contracting COVID-19 on the job.

 The temporary worker industry in the United States is booming.
 Even before the most recent recession caused by the pandemic, U.S. temp agencies supplied over three million workers in 2018.

 Temporary workers are more likely than permanent employees to be injured on the job.
 In fact, of the 5,190 fatalities on the job in 2016, over 16% of them involved non-permanent employees.

 There have been numerous media reports about temporary workers killed on the job in gruesome and devastating accidents.
 For example, a temporary Florida worker was crushed in a hummus grinding machine on the job.

 There are several reasons why temporary workers are more at risk.
 First, temporary workers may not be as experienced as permanent workers.
 Second, despite OSHA regulations requiring job training, temporary workers may not receive the same amount of training.

-Third, temporary employees are usually viewed as inferior to permanent employees so companies do not invest as much in their protection since they view them as expendable.
+Third, temporary employees are usually viewed as inferior to permanent employees, so companies do not invest as much in their protection since they view them as expendable.

 OSHA Protections for Temporary Workers